AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * Highly exploitable if the player accumulates long session time over many sessions and then suddenly gradually decreases the session time to earn rewards.

-    * The kernel accepts input of -infinity to infinity, but outputs 0 to 1.

 ## Regression Recommendation System

 * [Creating Probability-Based Recommendation Model](HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md)